Rice Retiree Benefits

 Many university tuition benefits apply to Rice retirees.
 You can find out more about them under the Tuition Benefits portion of this website.

 Rice’s retiree health plans are the same plans offered to active employees, but with different premium costs associated.
+To view the current premium rates, please visit the Retiree Rates page.
 If you have questions about your retiree coverage, Aetna concierge can help you just like they help active employees.
 You can reach them at 1-800-905-7670.
-Rice retirees enrolled in our plans have an open enrollment period every year, just as active faculty and staff have.
+Rice retirees enrolled in our plans have an annual enrollment period every year, just as active faculty and staff have.
 This is typically held in May of each year, with changes effective July 1.

 If you did not elect to enroll in retiree benefits within 31 days of your retirement from the university, you have missed the opportunity to enroll, and you may NOT enroll at a later date.
 If you decide to drop the Rice retirement plan at a later date, you will not be permitted to re-join the plan.